awesomephant/al-studio-website/projects/our-windows-to-the-time-of-happiness.md

 related_projects:
   - Kaledoscopio Centro Artistico
 ---
 The art installation consisted of a 60 minutes screening animation of the sky's changing gradients.
-The colours are picked from a series of photographs taken at pure dusk and downs titled 'Our windows to the time of happiness'.
+The colours are picked from a series of photographs titled 'Our windows to the time of happiness'.

 'Our windows to the time of happiness' is a collection of dusks and dawns photographs, portrayed as pure ever-changing tones, shot from my family house over two years.
 In a time when a global crisis is happening and the grey exterior environment becomes hostile to survive, I propose to look from our interior windows at the colourful sky to dream, find peace and celebrate what happiness means - the essential.